 Imunon, Inc. ("Imunon" or the "Company") is a clinical-stage biotechnology company focused on advancing a portfolio of innovative treatments that harness the body's natural mechanisms with the aim to generate safe, effective and durable responses across a broad array of human diseases, constituting a differentiating approach from conventional therapies.
 Imunon is developing its non-viral DNA technology across its modalities.
 The first modality, TheraPlas®, is developed for the coding of proteins and cytokines in the treatment of solid tumors where an immunological approach is deemed promising.
-The second modality, PlaCCine®, is developed for the coding of viral antigens that can elicit a strong immunological response.
+The second modality, PlaCine®, is developed for the coding of viral antigens that can elicit a strong immunological response.
 This technology may represent a promising platform for the development of vaccines in infectious diseases.

-The Company's lead clinical program, IMNN-001, is a DNA-based immunotherapy for the localized treatment of advanced ovarian cancer currently in Phase II development.
-IMNN-001 works by instructing the body to produce durable levels, within certain safety parameters, of powerful cancer-fighting molecules, such as interleukin-12 and interferon gamma, at the tumor site.
-Additionally, the Company initiated a first-in-human study of its COVID-19 booster vaccine (IMNN-101) in the second quarter of 2024.
+The Company's lead clinical program, IMNN-001, is a DNA-based immunotherapy for the localized treatment of advanced ovarian cancer currently in that has completed Phase II development, clinical studies.
+IMNN-001 works by instructing the body to produce safe and durable levels within certain safety parameters of powerful cancer-fighting molecules, such as interleukin-12 and interferon gamma, at the tumor site.
+Additionally, the Company initiated has entered a first-in-human study of its COVID-19 booster vaccine (IMNN-101) in the second quarter of 2024.
 The Company will continue to leverage these modalities and to advance the technological frontier of plasmid DNA to better serve patients with difficult-to-treat conditions.